OpenNMT/OpenNMT/docs/training/retraining.md

 !!! note "Note"
     The `-end_epoch` value is not automatically set as the user may want to continue its training for more epochs past the end.

+Additionally, the `-continue` flag retrieves from the previous training:

+* the non-SGD optimizers states
+* the random generator states
+* the batch order (when continuing from an intermediate checkpoint)

 ## Training from pre-trained parameters

 Another use case it to use a base model and train it further with new training options (in particular the optimization method and the learning rate).
 Using `-train_from` without `-continue` will start a new training with parameters initialized from a pre-trained model.